openlilylib/snippets/ly/tablature/README.md

 ### Limitations

-- Line breaks over bending notes are not supported and they are currently disabled, because otherwise the file would not compile as soon as page formatting decisions create such a situation.
+- Line breaks over bending notes are not supported.
+The file compilation may fail as soon as page formatting decisions create such a situation.
+  In order to avoid this risk, you should disable line breaking with `\layout { \autoLineBreaksOff }` and use manual breaks.
 - You can't use hammer-on and pull-off when `\bendOn` is active, because this snippet uses and transforms the slur engraver.
 This implies that you cannot, for instance, start a pull-off right after a bend release.